wacoo/simple_shell/README.md

-This is a collaborative project on simple shell
+This is a collaborative project on simple shell.
+A collaboration of Haruna Abdulmajid and Wondmagegn Abriham.